-As described in Note 2 of this section, the Group has been granted approval to use method 2 Deduction and Aggregation (D&A) for the consolidation of the entities listed in section D Note 2.
-This reduces the Solvency II BEL by £7.8bn for entities consolidated under the D&A approach.
+The Group has been granted approval to use method 2 Deduction and Aggregation (D&A) for the consolidation of the entities listed in section D Note 2.
+This reduces the Solvency II BEL by £9.7bn for entities consolidated under the D&A approach.
 The NAV contribution of these entities is brought through in the Solvency II balance sheet as participations.